A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Örlygur and Kollur are thought to be the first missionaries in Iceland.

-Örlygur called upon his friend, Bishop Patrick, while in danger at sea when arriving in Iceland, and that he would name the fjord after Patrick if they would be saved. Örlygur didn't settle there though, but some of his travel companions did.
+Örlygur called upon his friend, Bishop Patrick, while in danger at sea when arriving in Iceland, and he would name the fjord after Patrick if they were saved. Örlygur didn't settle there, though, but some of his travel companions did.

-Örlygshöfn is a lovely location which you will see on your way to Kollsvík
+Örlygshöfn is a lovely location that you will see on your way to Kollsvík

-Helgi's foster-father, bishop Patrick from the Hebrideans, had asked him to build a church in Iceland, where he saw two mountains from the sea and a valley in each mountain, and the church was to be built under the southern mountain.
+Örlygur's foster father, bishop Patrick from the Hebrides, had asked him to build a church in Iceland, where he saw two mountains from the sea and a valley in each mountain, and the church was to be built under the southern mountain.

 Örlygur, who had carried wood for the church-building on his ship and a church bell, built one of the first churches in Iceland at Esjuberg under the mountain Esja close to Reykjavík, according to Landnáma - the Book of Settlements, and the church is mentioned in Kjalnesingasaga in chapters 1 and 18.

-I visited the outdoor memorial altar at Esjuberg a week after the altar with a 2 meter tall Celtic stone cross was blessed by the Bishop of Iceland at summer solstice 2021.
+I visited the outdoor memorial altar at Esjuberg a week after the altar with a 2-meter-tall Celtic stone cross was blessed by the Bishop of Iceland at the summer solstice 2021.

-Kollur on the other hand broke his ship by Kollsvík and lived in the smallest settlement in Iceland (some 25 km²), which is most likely named after him, Kollsvík cove.
-There is not much that we know about Kollur, but he must have built a church in Kollsvík.
+Kollur, on the other hand, broke his ship by Kollsvík and lived in the smallest settlement in Iceland (some 25 km²), which is most likely named after him, Kollsvík cove.
+We know little about Kollur, but he must have built a church in Kollsvík.

-It is difficult to find old church ruins at Kollsvík, it would be lovely to find such old ruins though.
-As there are speculations that his church might be the first church in Iceland.
+It is difficult to find old church ruins at Kollsvík, but it would be lovely to find such old ruins.

-Kollur is believed to have settled Kollsvík before 880, long before Christianity was adopted in Iceland in 1000, but many of the Irish people, who arrived in Iceland, were Christians.
+Kollur is believed to have settled in Kollsvík before 880, long before Christianity was adopted in Iceland in 1000, but many of the Irish people who arrived in Iceland were Christians.
+And there were some Irish monks, Papar, in Iceland when the Vikings arrived.

-Kollur wrecked his ship by Kollsvík and the same happened to Auður djúpúðga when she arrived in South-Iceland.
+Kollur wrecked his ship by Kollsvík, and the same happened to Auður djúpúðga when she arrived in South Iceland.
+She wrecked her ship in South Iceland.

-Auður managed to reach her brother Helgi in Kjalarnes with her fellow travellers, but he could only take in half of her group, so she went to Snæfellsnes in West-Iceland, to her brother Björn austræni in Bjarnarhöfn, who took in the whole group.
+Auður managed to reach her brother Helgi bjóla in Kjalarnes with her companions, but he could only take in half of her group, so she went to Snæfellsnes in West Iceland, to her brother Björn austræni in Bjarnarhöfn, who took in the whole group.

 Kollsvík